Firehed/deploy-to-kubernetes-action/README.md

 ## Known issues/Future features

-- You must run an action that installs `kubectl` before this action
 - You must authenticate to your cluster before this action
 - Specifically if using Google's `get-gke-credentials` action, if you are checking out code during the workflow job, you must do so before running that step (it creates a file, and checking out code after will remove that file)